lokal-profil/interoperable-specifications/docs/design.md

 Please note that this does not mean that an interoperable specification is forbidden to introduce its own specific data vocabulary or terminology.
 (But if it only did this, it is evident that it is not trying to build on top of what other have done already.)

-We will refer to specifications that introduce generic data vocabularies or terminologies (i.e. no reuse mark) without providing an application profile as **foundational specifications**.
+We will refer to specifications that introduce generic data vocabularies or terminologies (i.e. without reuse mark) without providing an application profile as **foundational specifications**.
 This will allow for organizations that provide these generic data vocabularies or terminologies to announce their work and simplify / encourage discovery and reuse.